I love to create remarkable experiences.

 In early 2010, I teamed up with a couple of friends to form our own interactive studio in St. Louis, MO.
 About a year in, we discovered a real love for game development, and happily divided our studio efforts among interactive client work and game production.
 In mid-2016, I left that team to explore even more opportunities in games.
 I’m now based in Brooklyn, NY studying as an MFA candidate of the NYU Game Center program.

 Having spent so much time working with small teams, I’ve done all kinds of creative work, including design, development, art, animation, voice acting, writing, and merchandising.
-I’ve worked on interactive installations, websites, apps, comics, video games, card games, brand design, and a myriad of other creative projects.
+I’ve worked on interactive installations, video games, tabletop games, websites, apps, comics, brand design, and a myriad of other creative projects.

 Beyond making games, I enjoy supporting the indie games community by organizing networking and educational events, giving talks, and participating in mentorship events.
 I also sometimes play ukulele, draw things, and voice act for other peoples’ games.

 My satirical card game, “Pass the Buck: A Game of Corporate Responsibility Management” is now available.
-I also designed the lore, narrative, and characters in quest-based hovercraft racing game, SmuggleCraft, with my former team at Happy Badger Studio, available now for PS4 and Steam.
+I also designed the lore, narrative, and characters in quest-based hovercraft racing game, SmuggleCraft, with my former team at Happy Badger Studio, available now for Nintendo Switch, PS4, and Steam.